1566 (19th June)

 1600 (23rd December)

-James’s son, Charles, was created Duke of Albany, Marquess of Ormonde, Earl of Ross and Baron of Ardmannoch.
+James’s son, Charles, was baptised by the bishop of Ross.
+He was created Duke of Albany, Marquess of Ormonde, Earl of Ross and Baron of Ardmannoch on the same day.

 James began secret correspondence with Elizabeth I’s chief minister, Robert Cecil to prepare for his succession to the English throne.

 A son, Robert Bruce, was born to James and Anne of Denmark at Dunfermline Castle.